 What is CNG?

 Although CNG (Compressed Natural Gas) is a fossil fuel like diesel, gas and coal, it is far different in terms of its impact on the natural environment.
 Diesel, gas and coal are known to contain harmful compounds that can affect both human health and the natural environment.
-CNG, however, does not contain the same negative compounds found in these fossil fuels and is therefore considered one of the leading clean energy products for the environmentally-conscious organization/ vehicle owner.
+CNG, however, does not contain the same negative compounds found in these fossil fuels and is therefore considered one of the leading clean energy products for the environmentally-conscious fleet organization.

-The types of vehicle that can be converted to CNG include a broad range of Ford models,and GM models and a select number of Chrysler vehicles.
-Clients are urged to contact the team here at GAS directly or their original OEM manufacturer to find out if their vehicle is suitable for CNG conversion.
+The types of fleet vehicles that can be converted to CNG include a broad range of Ford models, GM models and a select number of Chrysler vehicles.
+Operators are urged to contact the team here at GAS directly or their original OEM manufacturer to find out if their fleet is suitable for CNG conversion.

-Fueling a CNG is another key consideration for those looking into the possibility for converting their vehicle to a CNG fuel system.
+Fueling a CNG powered vehicle is another key consideration for those looking into the possibility for converting their fleets to a CNG fuel system.
 There are currently over 500 CNG fueling stations in the United States.
 Many of which are accessible to even those in remote locations.
+This means that fleet drivers will also be within a short driving distance of a fueling facility.

 What are the Cost Benefits of CNG Conversion?

-By utilizing our calculator tool, fleet operators and private vehicle owners can determine the financial benefits of making the switch from gasoline/diesel to natural gas.
+By utilizing our CALCULATOR TOOL, fleet operators can determine the financial benefits of making the switch from gasoline/diesel to natural gas.
 This calculator takes into account metrics such as CNG conversion cost per vehicle, vehicle fuel economy, vehicle annual mileage as well as available incentives and local fuel prices.

 It’s clear that CNG and clean energy sources represent the future of US energy innovation.
 Here are a few of the overall benefits of conversion to natural gas.